rfc-st/humble/README.md

 :heavy_check_mark: Browser support references for enabled HTTP security headers: provided by https://caniuse.com/.<br />
 :heavy_check_mark: Two types of analysis: brief and detailed, along with HTTP response headers.<br />
 :heavy_check_mark: Can exclude specific HTTP response headers from the analysis.<br />
-:heavy_check_mark: Can export each analysis to CSV, HTML5, JSON, PDF 1.4 and TXT (and in a filename and path of your choice).<br />
+:heavy_check_mark: Can export each analysis to CSV, HTML5, JSON, PDF 1.4, TXT and XML (and in a filename and path of your choice).<br />
 :heavy_check_mark: Can analyze '_raw response files_': text files with HTTP response headers and values.
 Ex: curl option '<a href="https://curl.se/docs/manpage.html" target="_blank">--dump-header<a>'.<br />
 :heavy_check_mark: Highlights <a href="https://developer.mozilla.org/en-US/docs/MDN/Writing_guidelines/Experimental_deprecated_obsolete" target="_blank">experimental<a> headers in each analysis.<br />
 :heavy_check_mark: Each detailed analysis may include up to dozens of official links, references and technical articles.<br />